 Performance of the works in public concerts as part of the international festival Klangspuren Schwaz

-Since 2004, IEMA has offered master courses at the Klangspuren Festival in Schwaz, Austria.
+From 2004 to 2021, IEMA offered master courses at the Klangspuren Festival in Schwaz, Austria.
 Since its founding in 1994, the festival has become the largest and most important music festival in Austria focussing on contemporary music.
 Today, the original concept – to provide a professional platform for contemporary, living music – is still the cornerstone of the festival’s programming.
-The IEMA master courses are one of the festival’s most successful and important projects.
+The IEMA master courses were one of the festival’s most successful and important projects.

-Every year during the master courses, up to 35 selected international instrumentalists and conductors dedicate themselves to key contemporary works together with members of Ensemble Modern as tutors.
-Renowned composers, e.g. Helmut Lachenmann, György Kurtág, Wolfgang Rihm, Steve Reich, Johannes Maria Staud, George Benjamin, Unsuk Chin, Hans Zender, Enno Poppe and Sofia Gubaidulina, as “composers-in-residence” ensure that these master classes are an intense and challenging experience, where music from the 20th and 21st century is studied and performed within the framework of the festival.
-The courses conclude with a public performance of the works in question during final concerts presented by the festival.
-Another special format in Schwaz is “Rent a musician”, house concerts at private homes and galleries, breaking through the anonymity of the concert hall in the intimacy of private performances.
+Every year during the master courses, up to 35 selected international instrumentalists and conductors dedicated themselves to key contemporary works together with members of Ensemble Modern as tutors.
+Renowned composers, e.g. Helmut Lachenmann, György Kurtág, Wolfgang Rihm, Steve Reich, Johannes Maria Staud, George Benjamin, Unsuk Chin, Hans Zender, Enno Poppe, Sofia Gubaidulina and Adriana Hölszky as “composers-in-residence” ensure that these master classes are an intense and challenging experience, where music from the 20th and 21st century is studied and performed within the framework of the festival.
+The courses concluded with a public performance of the works in question during final concerts presented by the festival.